Rainbow Crosswalks Debut in Northalsted*

-A mile-long stretch in Boystown started getting colorful, rainbow crosswalks on Tuesday.
+A mile-long stretch in Northalsted started getting colorful, rainbow crosswalks on Tuesday.
 All 14 crosswalks will be painted by mid-June and run parallel to Halsted Street.

 The 14th crosswalk will be dedicated to the transgender community, and instead of rainbow stripes, it will have blue, pink and white stripes found on the transgender flag.
 That crosswalk will be at Melrose Street, south of Howard Brown Health Center.